markab4/Language-Modeling-in-Python/README.md

 Please list all of the parameters required to compute the probabilities and show the complete calculation.
 Which of the parameters have zero values under each model?
 Use log base 2 in your calculations.
 Map words not observed in the training corpus to the <unk> token.
-    - He was laughed off the screen.
+    - He was laughed off the screen .
-    - There was no compulsion behind them.
+    - There was no compulsion behind them .
-    - I look forward to hearing your reply.
+    - I look forward to hearing your reply .
 6. Compute the perplexities of each of the sentences above under each of the models.
 7. Compute the perplexities of the entire test corpora, separately for the _brown-test.txt_ and _learner-test.txt_ under each of the models.
 Discuss the differences in the results you